matsest/dapr-container-apps-demo/README.md

 ### Technologies

-- :hammer: Azure PowerShell and AZ CLI for interaction with Azure
+- :hammer: Azure PowerShell for interaction with Azure
 - :gear: PowerShell for deployment script
 - :muscle: Bicep for Infrastructure as Code